PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 }
 ```

-The data argument will be a multidemeninal array, allowing you to send more than one row.
+The data argument will be a multidimensional array, allowing you to send more than one row.
 Each inner array is a row in the spreadsheet.

 [Here](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append) is more documentation on appending data to a spreadsheet.
+Each element in an inner array will be a column.
+Subsequent POST requests will append data to the of the existing data.

-Below is an example JSON request and resulting spreadsheet update.
+Below is an example JSON request and the resulting spreadsheet update:

 ```
 {